One of my biggest deal when approaching new features in Rails is the correct answer to the question “how should I test this?“.

 Needless to say, the work to maintain all the fixtures was driving me crazy.
 I couldn’t believe that was the right way.

-Then comes Factory, and developers started to say factories are better than fixtures.
-I agree, at least you don’t have to deal with messy fixtures.
+Then came Factory, and developers started to say factories are better than fixtures.
+I agree, at least you don't have to deal with messy fixtures.

 At this point I quickly decided to change my tests from the old fixture-school to the fashionable factory-style.